 Over the past 5-year term (2016 - 2021), Council has consulted and engaged with Shire communities and stakeholders to inform the review of this Community Strategic Plan and the entire suite of Council's new integrated planning documents.
 Community members have been invited to share their attitudes and ideas about a wide-range of local issues, including their level of satisfaction with Council's services and facilities and their perceptions of the major challenges and opportunities affecting the region's future via:

-- 6 random and statistically representative telephone surveys; - 2 Community Panels; - > 1 online survey; - > (add public exhibition period engagement schedule)
+- 6 random and statistically representative telephone surveys; - > 2 Community Panels; - > 1 online survey; - Listening Posts at Denman Memorial Hall and Muswellbrook Marketplace during the public exhibition period.

 What the community has told Council: